 Promoting Balance and Lifestyle Changes to Stay Healthy

-At a time like this, we all need to exercise and reduce stress.
-I’m so grateful that I don’t work in a gym!
+Exercise is essential for both physical and mental health—now more than ever!
+I am grateful that I don’t work in a gym.
 I have a private studio in my home with a separate entrance.
 This allows me to have full control over my space.
 I clean and disinfect my room after each client, do not see people back-to-back, and always wear a mask during training sessions.